Row-Bell/Homework_01/README.md

 - What are the other major companies in this domain?

   - _Some of Coinbase's biggest competitors are definitley Binance and Kraken.
-While there are a few other companies offering P2P lending like Celcius offering almost 10% APR on money sitting in surtain cryptoassets._
+While there are a few other companies offering P2P lending like Celcius offering almost 10% APR on money sitting in curtain cryptoassets._

 ## Results